Search here...

 Aperitivo at sunset at Sesiventi in Pantelleria

-Another lovely place to have aperitivio is La Nicchia in Scauri.
-It’s also a restaurant and has a little shop.
+Another lovely place to have aperitivio is Dispensa Pantesca in Scauri.
+Its restaurant in the same location is called La Nicchia and they also have a little shop.
 We ended up buying a bottle of the wine we had enjoyed, to take home with us.

 Buy local products